KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 );
 ```

-You'll notice that the map is in reverse order, and that's because of our irritable colon (`:`) - both pseudo-elements and pseudo-classes start with one.
-The less general (pseudo-element) selectors are filtered out first so that they aren't accidentally categorized as a type B selector.
+You’ll notice that the map is in reverse order, and that’s because of our irritable colon (`:`) - both pseudo-elements and pseudo-classes start with one.
+The less general (pseudo-element) selectors are filtered out first so that they aren’t accidentally categorized as a type B selector.

 Next, according to the [W3C spec](https://www.w3.org/TR/css3-selectors/#specificity), `:not()` does _not_ count towards specificity, but the simple selector _inside_ the parentheses does count.
 We can grab that with some string manipulation: